mbax/SpongeDocs/tools/javadoc-checker/README.md

 Javadoc-Checker
 ===============

-A helper to check whether the docs contain only valid javadoc references.
+A helper to search for invalid javadoc references.

 Requirements
 ------------